jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/fields/autonumber/autonumber.rst

    :width: 600
    :align: center

-5. Tooltip — enables adding a custom tooltip that will be displayed for not filled fields in the envelope.
-If left blank, the default tooltip is shown.
+6. Tooltip - enables adding a custom tooltip that will be displayed for active fields in the envelope.
+If left blank, the default tooltip is shown

 When all attributes are set, you can click Save button and field will be added.
 You can click field to see its properties and update them.
 Also you can delete the field in same menu.
 Please note that the “Show advanced settings” option is available only when you add a field.
 In edit mode, all existing attributes of the field are displayed.